craigcitro/site/content/books.md

 he goes out of his way to effectively define math as *pure* math.
 There's a lot of other interesting math out there.

+That said, it's worth calling out that I'm a bit of a coward -- I'm sitting here and writing this, but Lockhart's gone out and devoted *his entire career* to fixing K-12 education. *whistles*

 #### *Math from Three to Seven*, by Alexander Zvonkin.
 4/5

 Anyone involved in teaching kids should read this book immediately.